ferasaljoudi/Capstone/README.md

   <summary><b>Implementation Details</b></summary>
   <br>

-  Our solution involves using a camera with Raspberry Pi 5 to monitor the driver’s eyes in real-time.
-We will implement a machine learning model, likely a Convolutional Neural Network (CNN), for accurate eye closure detection, leveraging OpenCV for image processing.
-The system will sound a buzzer when drowsiness is detected.
+  Our solution uses a camera connected to a Raspberry Pi 5 to monitor the driver’s facial features in real-time.
+We utilize MediaPipe to detect three key signs of drowsiness: closed eyes, yawning, and looking away, by analyzing facial landmarks.
+OpenCV is used for image processing and frame handling.
+A GPS module is integrated to enable Auto mode, where detection activates automatically when the vehicle speed reaches 20 km/h or higher.
+When signs of drowsiness are detected, the system plays a progressive audio alert through a speaker to immediately warn the driver.

 </details>
 <br>